 Number Solves the problems involving four fundamental operations system Solving: of integers 1.
 Integers • Solves the word problems involving the integers. • Used brackets for solving problems to simplify numerical statements.
 Explains why the division by zero is meaning less.
-Proof: • Differentiates and compares the set of Natural numbers with integers. • Gives examples and counter examples to the number properties such as closure, Commutative, Associative etc. Communication:• Expressing the number properties of integers in general form. • Uses the negative symbol in different contexts.
-Connections: • Finds the usage of integers from their daily life situations • Understands the relation among N, W and Z. Representation: Represents the integers on number line. • Performs the operations of integers on the number line.
-2. Fractions, Problem • Colver the problems in all energtion of fractions Decimals Solves the problems in all operation of fractions. and Rational Solving: Solves the word problems of all operations of rational numbers. numbers Solves the problems of all operations of decimal fractions D Converts the small units into large units and vice versa.
-Differentiates rational numbers with fractions. and Proof • Justifies density property in rational numbers Communication: • Expresses the need of set of rational numbers • Expresses the properties of rational numbers in general form Connections: • Finds the usage of / inter relation among fractions, rational numbers, and decimal numbers.
+Proof: • Differentiates and compares the set of Natural numbers with integers. • Gives examples and counter examples to the number properties such as closure, Commutative, Associative etc. Communication: Expressing the number properties of integers in general form. • Uses the negative symbol in different contexts.
+Finds the usage of integers from their daily life situations • Understands the relation among N, W and Z. Representation: Represents the integers on number line. • Performs the operations of integers on the number line.
+2. F. 4: D 11 2.
+Fractions, Solves the problems in all operation of fractions.
+Decimals Solving: Solves the word problems of all operations of rational and Rational numbers. numbers • Solves the problems of all operations of decimal fractions • Converts the small units into large units and vice versa.
+Differentiates rational numbers with fractions. and Proof • Justifies density property in rational numbers Communication: Expresses the need of set of rational numbers • Expresses the properties of rational numbers in general form Connections: • Finds the usage of / inter relation among fractions, rational numbers, and decimal numbers.
 Representation: Represents rational numbers on the number line.
-Representation.
-Represents the rational numbers in decimal form.
+Representation: Represents the rational numbers in decimal form. represents the rational numbers in decimal form.
 Algebra: Problem • Writes the large numbers in exponential form by using 11.
-Exponents Solving: prime factorization and powers Reasoning: • Generalizes the exponential laws through the and Proof observation of patterns Communication: Understands the meaning of x in a^x where $a \in z$.
-Communication. - • Uses of exponential form when using large numbers
+Exponents Solving: prime factorization and powers Reasoning: • Generalizes the exponential laws through the and Proof observation of patterns Communication: Understands the meaning of x in a^x where $a \in z$. - Communication.
+C • Uses of exponential form when using large numbers

-Connections: • Uses prime factorization in expression of large numbers exponential form Expresses the large numbers in standard form Algebra: Problem • Finds the degree of algebraic expressions 10.
-Algebraic Solving • Doing addition, subtraction of algebraic expressions Expression Solving (Co-efficient should be integers) 3.
-Simple • Solves the word problems involving two operations (Which Equations can be expressed as simple equation and single variable) Reasoning • Generates algebraic expressions involving one or two and Proof variables by using the patters Communication:• Writes the standard form of first, second, third order expressions in one or two variables • Converts the daily life problems into simple equations.
-(Contains one variable only) Connections: • Uses closure, commutative etc. properties in addition and subtraction of algebraic expressions. • Uses solving simple equations in daily life situations.
+Connections: • Uses prime factorization in expression of large numbers in exponential form Representation:• Expresses the large numbers in standard form Algebra: Problem • Finds the degree of algebraic expressions 10.
+Algebraic Solving • Doing addition, subtraction of algebraic expressions Expression (Co-efficient should be integers) 3.
+Simple Equations • Solves the word problems involving two operations (Which can be expressed as simple equation and single variable) Reasoning • and Proof Generates algebraic expressions involving one or two variables by using the patters Communication:• Writes the standard form of first, second, third order expressions in one or two variables • Converts the daily life problems into simple equations (Contains one variable only) Connections: • Uses closure, commutative etc. properties in addition and subtraction of algebraic expressions. • Uses solving simple equations in daily life situations.
 Representation:• Represents algebraic expressions in standard forms 6.
-Ratio - Problem • Finds the compound, inverse ratio of 2 ratios Applications Solving • Solves word problems involving unitary methods • Solves word problems involving percentage concept χ.
-Solves word problems to find simple interest (Time period in complete years) Reasoning and Proof Compares the decimals, converting into percentages and vice versa.
-Formulates the general principles of ratios and proportions Communication:• Expresses the fractions into percentages and decimal forms and their usage.
-6 Connections: • Uses profit and loss concepts in daily life situations (Single transactions only) • Understands and uses the solutions for percentage problems in daily life.
+Ratio - Problem • Finds the compound, inverse ratio of 2 ratios Applications Solving • Solves word problems involving unitary methods • Solves word problems involving percentage concept Solves word problems to find simple interest (Time period in complete years) Reasoning • and Proof Compares the decimals, converting into percentages and vice versa.
+Formulates the general principles of ratios and proportions Communication:• Expresses the fractions into percentages and decima forms and their usage.
+Connections: • Uses profit and loss concepts in daily life situations (Single transactions only) • Understands and uses the solutions for percentage problems in daily life.
 Representation:• Converts fractions and decimals into percentage form and vice versa.